hallzy/dotfiles/README.md

 downloadMusic $FILENAME.mp3 $URL
 ```

-where $FILENAME.mp3 is the name to save the file as, and $URL is the youtube
+Where $FILENAME.mp3 is the name to save the file as, and $URL is the youtube
 URL.

 ### .bash_aliases
-  Has my aliases which include the use of the trashbin:
+  Has my aliases which include the use of the trash bin:

 ```bash
 $ trash